JayWebDevCom/news-summary-app/README.md

 ---

 #### Description
 This application uses the Guardian API to retrieve a list of news headlines.
-These headlines are then transformed into corresponding links which can be followed to read the full article on the Guardian Website.
+These headlines are the dynamically transformed into corresponding links which can be followed to read the full article on the Guardian Website.

 The JSON response from the request to the Guardian API is read and the links are formed programatically and appended to the page.